durkes/11ty-foundation-starter/README.md

 Edit the source files in the `src` directory to customize your project:

-- Modify layouts in the `_layouts` directory
+- Modify layouts in the `_layouts` directory.
-- Add or change styles in the `css` directory
+- Add or change styles in the `css` directory.
-- Update or add page content in the `pages` directory
+- Update or add page content in the `pages` directory.

 ## Future Compatibility

 This project uses the latest versions of npm packages.
 While this ensures access to the newest features, it can lead to future compatibility issues.

-- In case of build failures or compatibility issues with new projects, you may need to adjust the setup files to use specific, older package versions
+- In case of build failures or compatibility issues with new projects, you may need to adjust the setup files to use specific, older package versions.
-- Refer to the `package-lock.json` in the example project for a snapshot of working versions
+- Refer to the `package-lock.json` in the example project for a snapshot of working versions.
-- If this repo needs updated for this reason, please open an issue 🙏🤝
+- If this repo needs updated for this reason, please open an issue.